NicoHood/HoodLoader2/Readme.md

 Upload the installation sketch and follow the instructions again carefully.
 For the HID Project read the updating instructions carefully since they might change from version to version.

-**From Beta 2.0 to 2.0.1 just burn the new HoodLoader2 and update to the newest HID Project.**
+**Updating to 2.0.2 just burn the new HoodLoader2 and update to the newest HID Project.**

 HoodLoader2 - How to use
 ==========================